alexghergh/python-tricks/README.md

 The python console uses `repr()`.

-### 37. Python dissasembler
+### 37. Python disassembler

-Python has a built-in dissasembler.
+Python has a built-in disassembler.
 It is very rudimentary, but it can help debug some code.

 ```python
 import dis